Know about these 3 Different Types of Working Capital

 Importance Of Working Capital

-As discussed above, working capital is essential for a company to meet its short-term obligations and pay its employees, suppliers, and meet other financial obligations such as making payments and paying taxes even.
+As discussed above, working capital is essential for a company to meet its short-term obligations and pay its employees, suppliers, and meet other financial obligations such as making payments and paying taxes.
 It is also important because:

 • Working capital can be used to fund business expansion.